-It’s a bit ironic that one of the core inspirations for adopting solar energy, fighting climate change, has become a strong motivator in the demand for Energy Storage.
-The demand for grid-resiliency through Energy Storage is skyrocketing due to more frequent extreme weather events including:
+It’s a bit ironic that one of the core inspirations for adopting solar energy, fighting climate change, has become a strong motivator for grid-resilient Energy Storage.
+The demand for Energy Storage is skyrocketing due to more frequent extreme weather events, including:

 Hurricanes along the East Coast and Puerto Rico